Field Notes

 The question is not whether the work is new.

 The question is whether it could have come from anyone else.
+Or is it unquestionably the work of so-and-so?

 Genuinely personal work often contains recognizable influences, references, and borrowings.
-What matters is how those elements are assembled, and whether the result could have come from a different person.

 The woman in these photographs purchased a copy of The Story of Art Without Men by Katy Hessel.